A Classical Christian Homeschool Co-op

 Parental Involvement: Parents are expected to provide the books before they are needed.
 They are ultimately responsible for their child’s education and should make sure that their student is reading, completing work and turning it in on time.
 Parents will also determine the final grade for each student.

-Text/Material Required: Literature selections will be primarily from the Tapestry of Grace Year 2 Dialectic Literature selections.
+Text/Material Required: Literature selections will be primarily from the Tapestry of Grace Year 4 Dialectic Literature selections.
 Occasionally, an alternate selection better fits our group.
-Parents will receive an email approximately one month before each unit begins with the final literature selections for the unit.
-They can be purchased, used or new, borrowed from the library, or electronic copies may be used.

 Class Fees: N/A